Connect with others who understand.

 Plasma Cell Labeling Index

 People who have faster-growing myeloma cells have a higher chance of having a poor outlook.
-A test called a plasma cell labeling index (PCLI) measures how fast myeloma cells divide.
+A test called the plasma cell labeling index (PCLI) measures how quickly myeloma cells divide.
 A higher PCLI score means that cancer cells are growing faster.

 Serum Free Light Chain